StackSmashers169/Backpack_game/readme.md

 - Type **U** to use item
 - Type **T** to talk to an NPC

+#### Understanding the World Grid
+- The world's grid positions are marked with '_' for unvisited '|' for visited and '@' for where the player is currently at.

 #### Exiting the Game
 - To Exit the game, press **Q**
+-

 #### Software Requirements:
 [Python](https://www.python.org/downloads/) version 3.10 or higher